 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific capabilities, comprehensive trigger scenarios with an explicit 'Use when' clause, natural keywords developers would use, and a clear niche that distinguishes it from general testing or other language-specific skills.
-The description uses proper third-person voice throughout.
+It provides specific concrete actions, comprehensive trigger scenarios with an explicit 'Use when' clause, natural keywords developers would use, and a clearly defined niche (Java regression testing with version comparison).
+The description uses proper third-person voice throughout and balances detail with clarity.

 | Dimension | Reasoning | Score |